 If you don’t want to use third-party apps, both Apple and Google have introduced built-in tools for restricting your app usage.
 To learn how to do that follow our article to set up Screen Time on your iPhone and Digital Wellbeing on your Android devices.

 Best Planner Apps

 Once you have your distracting apps blocked, you can go on to use your smartphone for studying efficiently.
-And what better place to start with than planning.
-There are some really good apps which can help you plan your study schedule, so that your are never late for any class or test.
+And what better place to start with than planning?
+There are some really good apps that can help you plan your study schedule so that you are never late for any class or test.
 To help you get started, here are a couple of apps that you can use:

 1. myHomework Student Planner

 myHomework Student Planner is one of the best planning apps that you can use as a student.
 With this app, you can store your homework and class schedules, all in a single place.
 You can add your class names to the app, so you don’t have to type them again and again.
-You can also choose the homework type from a list that includes test, study, lab, project, etc. and set a due date.
+You can also choose the homework type from a list that includes tests, study, lab, projects, etc., and set a due date.
 Depending on the importance of your homework, you can also set a priority from high to low.